 The consolidated federal and combined state and local tax returns are subject to audits by relevant taxing authorities.
-As of the date of issuance of this financial statement, the IRS is examining the U.S. federal consolidated group for tax years ended March 31, 2012 and March 31, 2013.
+As of the date of issuance of this financial statement, the Internal Revenue Service ("IRS") has completed its examination of the U.S. federal consolidated group for tax years ended March 31, 2012 and March 31, 2013.

 There are also various state and city tax examinations underway.
-California is examining the combined group for the tax year ended March 31, 2017.
 New York State is examining the combined group for tax years ended March 31, 2007 to March 31, 2014.
 New York City is examining the combined group for tax years ended March 31, 2007 to March 31, 2014.
 Illinois is examining the combined group for tax years ended March 31, 2016.